The “Phantom” French Manicure Takes Cat-Eye Tips To The Next Level

 What is the phantom French manicure?

 Before we get into the nitty-gritty, cat-eye French tips are nothing new, relying on a magnet to maneuver metal particles into formation, creating a reflective, velvety effect — much like a cat’s eye in the dark.
 In that instance, however, the cat-eye polish is usually painted as a French tip over a neutral gel base.
 The “phantom” French is a little different.
-This time, the entire nail is coated in cat-eye polish, but the magnet is used in a way that draws only some — not all — of the particles to the tip, creating a French tip effect.
+This time, the entire nail is coated in cat-eye polish, but the magnet is used to draw only some, not all, of the particles to the tip, creating a French tip effect.
 Depending on the light or the movement of your fingers, the French tip seems to appear and disappear, hence the “phantom” part.

 Natalia Mercedes, nail artist and founder of Sad Girl Nails Studio in New York City, has a theory about why we’re gravitating toward a more subtle take on the French manicure: “There’s definitely a renewed interest in softer, more understated French tips,” says Mercedes, “but at the same time, bold and graphic French designs are just as relevant.”
 Its recent popularity stems from its subtlety, Mercedes adds.
 “It’s a modern evolution of a classic that feels especially sleek right now,” she says, “but it’s less about one trend replacing another.
 Instead, it’s about the range of expression people are embracing.”